 - 1. Remove the check valve or rubber union.
 If the existing system is installed without a check valve or rubber union, saw the pipe apart above the sump pit per #3 below.
 Discard the check valve.
 The Basement Watchdog system contains built-in check valves, so the old check valve will not be needed. - 2.
-Remove the old pump from the pit, and unscrew the pipe and pipe adapter from the pump. - Measure the distance from the bottom of the sump pit (or from the top of the bricks in the sump pit) to the end of the discharge pipe.
+Remove the old pump from the pit, and unscrew the pipe and pipe adapter from the pump. - 3.
+Measure the distance from the bottom of the sump pit (or from the top of the bricks in the sump pit) to the end of the discharge pipe.
 Subtract 18-3/4 inches (the height of the pump system + 1 inch).
 Cut a piece of 1-1/2" rigid PVC pipe to that length. - 4. (a) Connect this piece to the discharge pipe by cementing the two pieces together with a 1-1/2" PVC pipe connector.
 (Follow the instructions on the PVC pipe cleaner and cement.) or, (b) connect the two pieces of pipe together with a rubber union. - 5.
 Remove the assembled pump system from the shipping carton by lifting the strap at the bottom of the unit and supporting the top of the unit with your hand.
 Stand the unit on the ground near the sump pit.
 Visually inspect your pump.
 Products may be damaged during shipping.
 If the product has been damaged, contact your place of purchase or Glentronics before installation. - 6.
 Slip the lifting strap off of the pump. - 7.
 Remove the attached cords and controllers from the carton and place them next to the pump system.
-BE SURE THE CORDS AND CONTROLLERS DO NOT FALL INTO THE SUMP PIT DURING THE INSTALLATION. - 8.
-Loosen the hose clamps on the enclosed rubber union, and slide the union up on the discharge pipe until it is even with the bottom of the pipe. - 9.
+BE SURE THE CORDS AND CONTROLLERS DO NOT FALL INTO THE SUMP PIT DURING THE INSTALLATION. - Loosen the hose clamps on the enclosed rubber union, and slide the union up on the discharge pipe until it is even with the bottom of the pipe. - 9.
 Lift the combination system by the handle on the primary pump and lower it into the sump pit.
 Make sure it is level. - 10.
 Inspect the two float switches.
-They should both be vertical and positioned so that they move smoothly without hitting the pump or the wall of the sump pit.
+They should both be vertical and positioned so that they move smoothly without hitting the pump or the wall of the sump pit. - 11.
+Inspect all of the screws on the hose clamps of the no hub couplings (primary and backup pumps).
+They should be tight.

-11. Position the top of the pump system pipe so it is directly below the discharge pipe.
+12. Position the top of the pump system pipe so it is directly below the discharge pipe.
 Slide the rubber union down until half of the rubber union is covering the pump pipe, and the other half is covering the bottom of the discharge pipe.
 Tighten the hose clamp screws securely.